Clamentos/FabRISC/src/spec/Section4.typ

             Good addressing modes can help improve code density and performance since they can be directly implemented in hardware reducing the overhead.
 The modes that i decided to support are handy for a variety of data structures, especially sequential ones such as stacks and arrays thanks to the auto-update features.
 Vector modes include the common strided, as well as gather and scatter which are particularly useful for accessing sparse matrices.

-            Thanks to the modular nature of FabRISC, it's not required to implement the complex modes at all, only the immediate displaced can suffice as it's the simplest and, by far, the most commonly used in programs and also the "standard" addressing mode for RISC-oriented architectures.
+            Thanks to the modular nature of FabRISC, it's not required to implement the complex modes at all, only the immediate displaced can suffice as it's the simplest and, by far, the most commonly used in programs and also the "standard" addressing mode for many RISC-oriented architectures.
         ])
     ),